dotnet/designs/accepted/2020/cbor/cbor.md

 Adding CTAP2 support in the upcoming ASP.NET Core release is the primary motivation for adding a .NET CBOR implementation.

-[RFC 7049](https://tools.ietf.org/html/rfc7049) defines three levels of encoding conformance: basic well-formedness, [strict mode](https://tools.ietf.org/html/rfc7049#section-3.10) and [Canonical CBOR](https://tools.ietf.org/html/rfc7049#section-3.9).
+[RFC 7049](https://tools.ietf.org/html/rfc7049) defines three modes of encoding conformance: basic well-formedness, [strict mode](https://tools.ietf.org/html/rfc7049#section-3.10) and [Canonical CBOR](https://tools.ietf.org/html/rfc7049#section-3.9).
 Additionally, the CTAP2 spec defines its own set of [canonical CBOR encoding rules](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-client-to-authenticator-protocol-v2.0-id-20180227.html#ctap2-canonical-cbor-encoding-form) which are required for any implementation of the protocol.
-The proposed implementation adds reader and writer support for all four conformance levels.
+The proposed implementation adds reader and writer support for all four conformance modes.

 ##  Scenarios and User Experience